-NP discussioning session at Seattle University that NP has a holistic perspective for patients as a nurse.
-In Japan, the NP license has yet to be approved as a national license; I think it's necessary to evaluate the possibilities and limitations of the NP and pursue an optimal solution for Japan.
-At Nikkei Manor, we underwent nurse training to interview elderly residents and create a nursing plan for each resident based on our own assessment.
+I HAD THE opportunity to apply and that NP has a holistic perspective for be accepted to an intensive nursing propatients as a nurse.
+In Japan, the NP ligram at the University of Washington cense has yet to be approved as a national license; I think it's necessary to (UW) and Nikkei Manor (the elderly nursing home).
+We had several discusevaluate the possibilities and limitations sion sessions with actual Nurse Practiof the NP and pursue an optimal solutioners (NP) at UW Medical Center tion for Japan.
+(UWMC), Seattle University, and Keiro At Nikkei Manor, we underwent nurse training to interview elderly residents and create a nursing plan for each resident based on our own assessment.
 I learned the importance of promoting 'well-being' and supporting daily life activities for residents.
 One of the main tasks of the nurses at this facility is managing the health conditions of residents.
 A nurse mentioned she devised ways of communication with the elderly residents to give positive feedback and enhance their strengths.
 The atmosphere was really comfortable for all people to work together.
 Besides, I was happy to find that during my training in the US my original interest in geriatric nursing was reaffirmed.
 In the US, Japanese-Americans sometimes experienced exclusion and discrimination, such as being sent to wartime relocations camps like at Tule Lake, which had a big impact on elderly residents and their families.
 Their